hamidgasmi/training.computerscience.algorithms-datastructures/README.md

         - When, we come back to this node, continue traversing the previous cycle
 - Eulerian cycle problem has an efficient solution
 - Hamiltonian Cycle Problem doesn't have a know polynomial algorithm
+- Special Cases:
+    - Find a Hamiltonian Graph in Complete Graph
+    - See below approximation Algorithm TSP
 - For more details:
     - UC San Diego Course: [Search Problems](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/1-np_complete_problems/17_np_complete_problems_1_search_problems.pdf)